KyperTech/grout/README.md

 Example: `var token = Matter.getAuthToken();`

-### apps(appName)
+### apps()
-Begin an app action such as creating a new application or getting an application's data.
-Providing a name makes the action apply to a specific application matching the name provided.
+Begin an applications action such as creating a new application or getting this list of applications

 #### apps().get()

-Get list of applications or data for a specific application.
+Get list of applications.

 Get List Example:
 ```